 The Net Profits Interest in oil and natural gas properties is periodically assessed for impairment whenever events or circumstances indicate that the current fair value based on expected future cash flows of the Underlying Properties may be less than the carrying value of the Net Profits Interest.
-While the Trust did not record an impairment during the year ended December 31, 2016, future downward revisions in actual production volumes relative to current forecasts, higher than expected operating costs, or lower than anticipated commodity prices could result in recognition of impairment in future periods.
+While the Trust did not record an impairment during the years ended December 31, 2017 or 2016, future downward revisions in actual production volumes relative to current forecasts, higher than expected operating costs, or lower than anticipated commodity prices could result in recognition of impairment in future periods.
 During the year ended December 31, 2015, the Trust recognized a \$367,258,842 impairment of the Net Profits Interest.
 The impairment resulted in a non-cash charge to Trust corpus, which did not affect distributable income.
-For further information on the impairment recognized in 2015, see "Note 4.
+For further information on the impairment recognized in 2015, see "Note 5.
 Fair Value Measurements."
-The Trust did not recognize any impairments during the years ended December 31, 2016 or 2014.